 Overview

-Flying into Haneda Airport and heading directly to Kyoto or Osaka?
+If you’re flying into Haneda Airport and heading straight to Kyoto or Osaka, you have three realistic options:

 Transportation Comparison